-- Finals is a good time for your student to back up her computer (no one wants to lose a term paper!).
+- Finals is a good time for your student to back up their computer (no one wants to lose a term paper!).

 - Remind your student that it’s essential to read and respond to all emails from the school about end-of-year requirements (returning library materials, paying outstanding fees, etc.).

-- If she’s in a performance or show at the end of the semester that you can’t attend in person, send flowers or a card to wish her well.
+- If they're in a performance or show at the end of the semester that you can’t attend in person, send flowers or a card to wish them well.

 Preparing for move-out